lmc-eu/spirit-design-system/packages/web-react/src/components/SegmentedControl/README.md

 ### Multiple Selection

-Set the `hasMultipleSelection` prop to allow selecting multiple items.
+You can enable multiple selection by setting the `hasMultipleSelection` prop.

 ```jsx
 <SegmentedControl name="segmented-control-example" label="Label" hasMultipleSelection>